LockdownRP-PZ/Rulebook/README.md

 - A single player may not claim an apartment block.
 However, they can claim a room within it.
 - A group of 3 or more can claim a full apartment block as their safehouse.

-### 5.6 Players may claim one hauling vehicle and one mobility vehicle.
+### 5.6 Players may claim two vehicles, each of a different type.

-- Players may own a maximum of two (2) vehicles - one of each category.
+- Players may own a maximum of two (2) vehicles.
+Each vehicle must be of a different type.
-  - Hauling vehicle (truck, standard car, sports car)
-  - Mobility vehicle (motorcycle, scooter, ATV)
+  - Sport (muscle cars, motorcycles, ATVs, etc.)
+  - Standard (station wagons, taxis, jeeps, etc.)
+  - Heavy-Duty (trucks, buses, vans, etc.)
+- This means you could own, for example, a semi truck and a police cruiser.
 - Players may claim one (1) trailer in addition to their vehicles.
 - To claim a vehicle, place a note in its glove box, in its trunk, and/or on the ground nearby.